 There is a lot of confusion about the term Merchant Navy.
 Hopefully, this will explain it.

 The term Merchant Navy was coined by King George V in 1919, as recognition of the sacrifice made by merchant seafarers during the First World War.
 On the 14th February 1928, ‘His Majesty King George V formally renamed the Mercantile Marine in appointing HRH The Prince of Wales as the first ‘Master of the Merchant Navy and Fishing Fleets’.

 In reality the term Merchant Navy is a collective term for anything that floats, that isn’t painted grey and doesn’t have guns on it.
-To put this into some context Ships over 100 tons, which there are about 88 thousand in the world, are owned and operated by approximately 30 thousand companies and individuals.
-There is no central organisation, no central records, unlike the Armed Forces.
+To put this into some context Ships over 100 tons, of which there are about 88 thousand in the world, are owned and operated by approximately 30 thousand companies and individuals.
+There is no central organisation, and no central records, unlike the Armed Forces.
 You are an employee of the individual company.
 The term Merchant Navy originally was a British thing, but over the years it has been adopted around the world.